nookery/nookery.github.io/docs/en/index.md

 I enjoy learning new technologies for a specific goal.
 I look forward to working with a small team to be responsible for the growth of a product.

+## Researching

+Here's what I'm currently working on (in 2024).
+Discussions are welcome.

+- Rich text editor, see more here: < <https://cofficlab.github.io/zh/juiceEditor> >
+- SwiftUI, see more here: < <https://cofficlab.github.io/zh/cisum/>>

 ## Work Abilities

 ### Development <Badge type="tip">80%</Badge>